kenos1/mlog-interp/README.md

 - A pure testing environment
 - Infinite memory (though you should probably limit your usage)

+## Compatibility

+Because this is a work in progress project, compatibility with in-game logic is not guaranteed.
+I also need to write tests to make sure everything works correctly.

 ## To-Do

 - Strict mode